jnmwangi/fi-lab-test-automator/README.md

-# fi-lab-test-automator
+# FI Labs Automator
-This is an application that automates lab tests
+This is an application that automates lab tests and gives the results and cleans the cloned repository.